mrvautin/squido-docs/source/posts/01-getting-started.markdown

 `squido` is a dead simple static website builder which can be hosted anywhere for super fast websites and very little effort.

-The idea is to be a `no code` setup and have everything you need to run and host a website.
+The idea is to be a `no-code` setup and have everything you need to run and host a website.
 You simply do the writing and customization of style and layout.

 ## Installation